3D graphics from Steve Johnson – https://unsplash.com/@steve_j

 </div>

-The style attribute for .dropdown-body is not mandatory, but prevents the component from flickering when the page is initially loaded.
+The x-cloak attribute for .dropdown-body is not mandatory, but prevents the component from flickering when the page is initially loaded.

 Since elements such as dropdowns are often used multiple times on a page in the same context, the functionality can be optimized with global methods to the extent that the actual inline code turns out a bit leaner and clearer.